 In 1814, the mission was rebuilt on the south side of the river and named New Fairfield.
 New Fairfield functioned as a Moravian Indian mission until 1902 when it was sold to the Methodist Church, one of the founding partners of the United Church.

-The museum that remembers the Old Fairfield was possible thanks to the donation of land by the McGeachy family and a partnership between the McGeachy family and the church for the ongoing operation of the museum.
-It’s testimony to a time of safety, nurture and peace between two cultures in the past is a symbol of the United Church’s efforts towards healing and reconciliation in the relationship between these two cultures in the present.
+The museum that remembers the Old Fairfield was possible thanks to the donation of land by John MacNicol and the interest of trust funds established through donations from the estates of W.A.
+McGeachy and Murray Smith.
+The museum is a testimony to a time of safety, nurture and peace between two cultures in the past is a symbol of the United Church’s efforts towards healing and reconciliation in the relationship between these two cultures in the present.